Herniated Disc Injury Claims in Ada, OK

 Pain Management Interventions

-When conservative treatment doesn’t resolve symptoms, pain management interventions may be needed:
+When initial treatment fails, pain management interventions may be needed:

 Surgery

-- Laminectomy — removal of part of the vertebra to relieve nerve pressure
+- Microdiscectomy — removal of the herniated portion of the disc

 - Artificial disc replacement